gitfrage/guitarspecs/README.md

  - approx. 10mm (25/64" = 9,9mm)  - "Sperzel Style",
  - approx. 10mm  (13/32" = 10,3mm) - "Planet Waves Style"
  - approx. 10mm on top and 8,7mm bottom -  "Schaller/Grover/Gotoh Slyle"

-> [rockinger.com](http://www.rockinger.com/index.php?cat=WG181&product=09211-09213-09214) - the small holes can be enlarged with a sunk.
+Small holes can be enlarged with a sunk.
+Big holes can be retrofited by adapter bushings.
-> [musik-produktiv.de](http://www.musik-produktiv.de/goeldo-adapter-huelsen-fuer-mechaniken.html) -  adapter bushing used for retrofit to big holes.

 ----------